Indian Haven: 2004: four-year-old season

 Darryll Holland took over from Egan as Indian Haven's jockey in 2004 and rode him in all three of his races.
 The colt began his third season by finishing fifth to Hurricane Alan in the Sandown Mile in April and then ran unplaced behind Russian Rhythm in the Lockinge Stakes at Newbury on 15 May.
 He was then dropped in class and distance for the Prix du Palais-Royal over 1400 metres at Longchamp Racecourse thirteen days later and finished sixth of the ten runners behind Puppeteer.

 Indian Haven's poor form led to x-ray examinations which revealed a "non-displaced fragment of the left-fore fetlock".
 The condition was treated with arthroscopic surgery but the colt did not resume full training and was retired at the end of the year.

 Stud record

 At the end of his racing career, Indian Haven was retired to become a breeding stallion at the Irish National Stud.
-In 2012 he moved to the Withyslade Farm in Wiltshire.
+In 2012, he moved to the Withyslade Farm in Wiltshire.

 The best of his offspring have included Aspen Darlin (Firth of Clyde Stakes), Ashram (Somerville Tattersall Stakes) and Beachfire (Wolferton Handicap).

+Death

+Indian Haven died on 11 July 2023, at the age of 23.